SHASTA LAND TRUST STAFF

-When not working, Paul enjoys spending quality time with his fiancee and family who still reside in Shasta County.
-After being out of the area for over 14 years he is once again enjoying the beautiful landscape that is Northern California by hiking and traveling to the hidden gems that surround the area.
+When not working, Paul enjoys spending quality time with his wife and parents who still reside in Shasta County.
+After being out of the area for over 14 years he is once again enjoying the beautiful landscape that is northern California by hiking and traveling to the hidden gems that surround the area.
 As a way to burn off stress he enjoys working out at Northstate Crossfit where he has found personal growth, new friends, and wellness.
-While he may have been gone for a while he is excited to get involved in the region and looks forward to playing a role in the Shasta Land Trust and all the work they do to preserve the place he calls home.